grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Check the `Mimir / Reads` dashboard
   - Looking at the dashboard you should see in which Mimir service the high latency originates
-  - The panels in the dashboard are vertically sorted by the network path (eg. cortex-gw -> query-frontend -> query->scheduler -> querier -> store-gateway)
+  - The panels in the dashboard are vertically sorted by the network path (eg. gateway -> query-frontend -> query->scheduler -> querier -> store-gateway)
 - Check the `Mimir / Slow Queries` dashboard to find out if it's caused by few slow queries
 - Deduce where in the stack the latency is being introduced
-  - **`cortex-gw`**
+  - **`gateway`**
-    - The cortex-gw may need to be scaled up.
+    - The gateway may need to be scaled up.
 Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **`query-frontend`**
     - The query-frontend may need to be scaled up.
 If the Mimir cluster is running with the query-scheduler, the query-frontend can be scaled up with no side effects, otherwise the maximum number of query-frontend replicas should be the configured `-querier.max-concurrent`.